-The lateralized disorder is defined without requiring the precoordination of a body structure “left thumb” as the example is actually using a postcoordinated expression as the value for finding site.
+The lateralized disorder is defined without requiring the pre-coordination of a body structure “left thumb” as the example is actually using a post-coordinated expression as the value for finding site.

-A post-coordinated expression (or a pre-coordinated concept in an extension) representing the same concept (“Injury of left thumb”) using the pattern “precoordinated body structure” discussed as option 2 would be recognized as equivalent by a classifier.
+A post-coordinated expression (or a pre-coordinated concept in an extension) representing the same concept (“Injury of left thumb”) using the pattern “pre-coordinated body structure” discussed as option 2 would be recognized as equivalent by a classifier.

 RF2 relationships expect a pre-coordinated expression represented by a conceptId.
 During RF2 design discussions in 2010, the representation of nested [DL] expressions was considered potentially possible using nested [RF2] relationships.
 For example, the target body structure “Thumb” would be referenced by referring to the source-attribute-value combination represented by the relationshipId.
 Therefore, a transformation to a standard DL representation would be required for the classifier to understand it.
 In addition, more complex nested expressions would not be possible to unambiguously be represented using RF2 nested relationships.
 There are ongoing discussions considering other long-term options and principles for supporting nested expressions and other DL constructors not currently supported in SNOMED CT authoring, but they are not expected to be available and in production until 2018.

-At the Modeling AG conference call on January 18th, 2016, it was recognized that while simple use cases (like nesting a laterality attribute in the relationship table) could eventually be distributed using a relationshipId as the source, the broader requirement of having anonymous class expressions as either source or targets of defining relationships could not be supported with current representation of SNOMED CT concept definitons.
+At the Modeling AG conference call on January 18th, 2016, it was recognized that while simple use cases (like nesting a laterality attribute in the relationship table) could eventually be distributed using a relationshipId as the source, the broader requirement of having anonymous class expressions as either source or targets of defining relationships could not be supported with current representation of SNOMED CT concept definitions.
 There are ongoing research lines evaluating alternatives for supporting anonymous concepts/classes in concept definitions.
 Once a general pattern is adopted, it will support the usage of ”nested expressions” for modeling laterality in procedures and findings.

 In conclusion, support for the option of using nested expressions is not a viable option in the short term because of the implied substantial changes and potential impact.
 However, it is the only option without a risk of losing semantics during transformations, and therefore it is likely the “correct” option for authoring environments in the long term.
 For direct consumption by end users, nested expressions would probably have significant disadvantages for implementation use cases.